scgbern/scgpico/content/wiki/projects/mastersbachelorsprojects/programmer-task-adaptation/index.md

 ---
 Title: Real time classification of, and adaptation to programmer tasks in IDEs
 ---
+#Real time classification of, and adaptation to programmer tasks in IDEs
 #This project is intended for MSc students
 <br><p>
 #Introduction